Meet Our Bloggers

 Jason Funk is a senior climate scientist for the Climate and Energy Program and is an expert on land-use emissions.
 His efforts focus on building a better understanding of the impacts of climate change among communities, stakeholders, and policymakers, and developing effective solutions to reduce these impacts.
 See Jason's full bio.

-Lead analyst, Center for Science and Democracy
+Research Director, Center for Science and Democracy

 Analyst, Tropical Forest & Climate Initiative

 Lael Goodman is an analyst with the Tropical Forest and Climate Initiative at UCS.
 She conducts research and analysis to support reducing tropical deforestation as a way to mitigate climate change.
 Specifically, Ms. Goodman focuses on deforestation caused by the palm oil industry and protecting tropical peatlands.
 See Lael's full bio.

 Physicist & co-director, Global Security

 Lisbeth Gronlund is a physicist and co-director of the Global Security Program.
 She is an expert on technical issues related to U.S. nuclear weapons policy, and new nuclear weapons, space weapons, and ballistic missile defenses.
 See Lisbeth's full bio.
 Lisbeth also blogs on All Things Nuclear.